‘His words are garbage’: Gabby Petito’s mother responds to Laundrie lawyer statement - NewsBreak

 “While Brian Laundrie is currently charged with the unauthorized use of a debit card belonging to Gabby, Brian is only considered a person of interest in relation to Gabby Petito’s demise,” Bertolino wrote.
 “At this time Brian is still missing and when he is located we will address the pending fraud charge against him.”

-However, Petito’s mother, Nichole Schmidt, rejected his comment.US to reopen land borders in November for fully vaccinated
+However, Petito’s mother, Nichole Schmidt, rejected his comment.Coroner says Gabby Petito was strangled to death; Laundrie lawyer releases comment

-“His words are garbage.
-Keep talking,” she wrote in a text to WFLA’s J.B.
-Biunno.

 The back-and-forth comes after a coroner in Wyoming confirmed Petito’s cause of death to be strangulation and the manner of death to be homicide.